RussellCanfield/wingman-ai/README.md

     **Example**:
     -   _ollama pull deepseek-coder:6.7b-base-q8_0_
     -   _ollama pull deepseek-coder:6.7b-instruct-q8_0_

--   That's it!
+That's it!
 This extension will validate that the models are configured correctly in it's VSCode settings upon launch.
 If you wish to customize which models run see the [FAQ section](#faq).

-## Features
+# Features

-### Code Completion
+## Code Completion

-The AI will look for natural pauses in typing to decide when to offer code suggestions (keep in mind the AI is limited by your machine speed).
+The AI will look for natural pauses in typing to decide when to offer code suggestions (keep in mind the speed is limited by your machine).
+The code completion feature will also analyze comments you type and generate suggestions based on that context.

 [![Wingman AI code completion example](https://img.youtube.com/vi/panJL4DUGkA/0.jpg)](https://www.youtube.com/watch?v=panJL4DUGkA)